The Dream Lab

 In exchange for free co-working space in the Dream Lab, each individual or organization member is required to provide a minimum of one hour of public programming per month related to information technologies and/or digital literacy.Current and past Dream Lab members include MapStory.

 How do I become a Dream Lab member?

 Small organizations, groups and individuals using information technologies to develop and sustain new ventures can apply using the Dream Lab application form.
 Membership applications require a commitment of one hour of programming per month related to IT or digital literacy, and must be resubmitted every six months for renewal.

-Please note: The Dream Lab program will be operational until library operations temporarily relocate from the 901 G St. location for the MLK Library Modernization.
-Find out more details about the modernization, such as timeline, at dclibrary.org/mlkfuture.
+Please note: The Dream Lab program will be open until library operations temporarily relocate from the 901 G St. location for the MLK Library Modernization.
+Find out more details about the modernization, such as the timeline, at dclibrary.org/mlkfuture.